nununoisy/powerline_bash/README.md

 I mean, it's pretty self explanatory.

-A powerful powerline PS1 generator witten for and in `bash`.
+A powerful powerline PS1 generator written for and in `bash`.

 ## Installation